 Workshops and Deadlines

 The Study Abroad Office will hold a Faculty Leader Workshop for all new faculty leaders and assistants.
-It is a one-time required meeting where staff from Lafene Health Center, General Counsel, Student Services, Counseling Services and Disability Services will speak about topics related to leading a faculty-led program.
+It is a one-time required meeting where staff from General Counsel, Student Services, Counseling Services and Student Access Center will speak about topics related to leading a faculty-led program.
 The proposal deadlines are based on the term the course credit is awarded for the program.
 Proposals are due the year before the program will run.